moodymudskipper/flexaddins/README.md

     forgotten.
   - Because possible actions are shown only when relevant we’re not overwhelmed by choices.
+  - hopefully we get features that are easy to share among users

 Maybe also find a cuter and shorter name than {flexaddins} ?